chrisjohnston1986/reading-notes/class2.md

 > _**.. (dotdot):** This is a reference to the parent directory.
 You can use this several times in a path to keep going up the hierarchy. eg if you were in the path /home/ryan you could run the command ls ../../ and this would do a listing of the root directory._

-> _you can use any method you like to refer to a location.
+> _You can use any method you like to refer to a location.
 Whenever you refer to a file or directory on the command line you are actually referring to a path and your path can be constructed using any of these elements.
 The best approach is whichever is the most convenient for you._

 ## Let's move around a bit